m-dunbar/terraform_integration_templates/terraform/auth0/README.md

 Auth0 provides centralized user management, allowing implementation and management for all Auth0 supported forms of authentication (including Enterprise SSO).

+## TODO

+- add migration of auth0 tfstate to an S3 backend
+- complete automation of sending 'password reset' email for new users (currently, that would be done via the Auth0 console UI)

 ---

 © 2025 Matthew Dunbar